markpoon/world/README.md

-Cosmic is a browser turn-based, geo-locative rpg.
+World is a browser turn-based, geo-locative rpg.

 Front-end is rendering in haml, scss, compass, singularitygs, cofeescript, craftyjs, lovely.io with some underscorejs sprinkled on top.